iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 <figure id="figure-benders-cut" class="diagram-container">
   <caption>
-    You can click in the diagram below to add a Benders cut at the selected point.
+    By moving your mouse in the diagram below, you can visualize the Benders cut at the selected position.
     Notice how they are, in general, nowhere tight.
   </caption>
   <svg class="diagram" viewBox="-400 -200 800 400" width="100%" height="100%">
   </svg>
   <label>
     <input type="checkbox" class="toggle" name="show-continuous-relaxation" />
-    Show continuous relaxation?
+    Show continuous relaxation
   </label>
 </figure>